zongtingwei/SparseEA/README.md

 ### How to Run

-1. Download the code and dataset from the repository.
+1. Download the code and datasets from the repository.
 2. Open MATLAB and set the working directory to the project root.
 3. Run the `main_SparseEA.m` script.
 4. You can choose the provided "dataset.mat" file in the "dataset" folder for testing.